Unlike other pet photography, horses require a different approach when photographed. Here are our ten tips for horse photography!

 Switching the camera to burst mode and continuous focus works best for photographing horses.
 The burst setting is a must when animals get excited and start running or playing.
-Or when a pet unexpectedly does something picture-worthy.

 Animals blink, turn their heads, and move around at the most inopportune moment.
 You can ensure you get the right shot by setting your camera to burst mode.
 This allows you to take multiple photographs in a row while pressing down on the shutter.